willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 Request a _personal access token_ from GitHub for the bot account.
 This acts as a password when Staticman API bridge at Heroku sends Pull Requests (moderated) or Pushes (not moderated) to your GitHub web site repository.

 * Log in to GitHub as your bot, `willymcallister1+staticmanbot@gmail.com`.
+* Go to Settings (upper right).
-* Settings (upper right): Developer: Personal Access Tokens.
+* Developer Settings: Personal Access Tokens.
 * Request a token.
 * Set scope to: repo, user (or all of them).
-* A personal access token looks like, `8a47c7blahblahblahblahblahblahblahf3f70c`.
+* A personal access token looks something like, `8a47c7blahblahblahblahblahblahblahf3f70c`.
+* Write it down somewhere local.
+We send this to Heroku a few steps farther down.

 Do not mention a valid personal access token in a file on GitHub.
 If you do, GitHub will recognize it and invalidate it.
+You have to go back and create a new one and send it to Heroku.

 ## Site configuration files